saikotek/docs/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh/guide.en-gb.md

 There are 2 types of errors:

-- **ovh errors**: the customer is not responsible for the error, the customer can re-install with another partitioning layout but OVHcloud will have to fix the bug.
+- **ovh errors**: the customer is not responsible for the error, the customer can reinstall with another partitioning layout but OVHcloud will have to fix the bug.
 - **customer errors**: the customer requested a partitioning layout that cannot be achieved or one that would prevent the server from booting properly.

 In the next section we will only focus on the **customer errors** types related to the partitioning, because this is only helpful for the customer.